American Sports Series

 The series continued two years later with the issue of the Babe Ruth stamp on July 6, 1983, marking the 50th anniversary of baseball’s All-Star Game.
 A special dedication ceremony was held at Chicago’s Comiskey Park during the Old-Timers Game.
-Babe Ruth (1895-1948) excelled as both a pitcher and a hitter; however, it was as a batter that he achieved his greatest fame.
+Babe Ruth (1895-1948) excelled as a pitcher, it was as a batter that he achieved his greatest fame.
 His records include 2,062 career bases on balls and 72 games where he hit two or more home runs.
 His lifetime batting average was .342.
 Ruth attracted so many fans to Yankee Stadium, which opened in 1923, that it was nicknamed “The House That Ruth Built.”

 Two stamps were issued in 1984.
 The first honored Jim Thorpe and was issued on May 24 at Shawnee Junior High School, Oklahoma.
 A versatile athlete who excelled in many sports, Jim Thorpe (1887-1953) became the first athlete to win the pentathlon and decathlon, at the 1912 Summer Olympics.
 However, he was stripped of his medals when it was learned he had violated Olympic rules by playing semi-pro baseball in 1910.
 In 1982, the International Olympic Committee reversed its decision and returned the medals to Thorpe’s family.